joshua-smith98/CVAS/README.md

  - [x] Audio caching
  - [x] Inflection support
  - [x] Automatically load a library from a folder
+ - [ ] Render spoken sentences to files
  - [ ] Library caching on the disk
  - [ ] Perform functions via REPL
  - [ ] Perform functions via command line
+ - [ ] A completed README.md, with "Usage" and "Installation" sections.

 ### V1.0 - WPF GUI
 - This will be expanded on once V0.5 is complete.